 I really liked the schedule and the instructors!
 I feel like I learned a lot.

 I enjoyed learning new things and being pushed as a musician to try and experience more challenging things.
 I was showed many new things that I can now use to be a better musician.

 The Guitar Lesson Companion Method Book Series

-The foundation for my teaching practice includes the two method books I have written.
+The foundation for my teaching practice includes my two method books.
 I wrote them specifically for students who are taking guitar lessons, and I believe they are the most effective books available for helping people understand and master the fundamentals of music on the guitar.
 But don’t just take my word for it, check out what teachers, students, and editors say about my method book series: The Guitar Lesson Companion, Volume One and The Guitar Lesson Companion, Volume Two.